 - Getting your test results is dependent upon where you went for testing.
 New Jersey's COVID-19 website explains how best to access these results.
 Go to this page and click on the question: "I was tested for COVID-19.
 How do I get my results?"

 Once a person is known to have tested positive, it is essential that those whom they've been in contact with be notified.
-New Jersey is now accepting registration forms from people who would like to work as contact tracers.
+New Jersey now has close to 3,500 contact tracers who come from local communities in every part of the state and have been equipped with tools and resources to help you.
 Find out more here.

 Current News from State Officials

-May 27 - New Jersey Department of Education Provides Guidance on Commencement Ceremonies Read the press release.
+April 22 - New Jersey Department of Health Marks National Infant Immunization Week.
+Read the press release.

 Keep up with government actions being implemented to help the public by reading other press releases issued from the Governor's Office.